plotly/react-plotly.js/README.md

 If you are building with Webpack but do not have access to the Webpack configuration or if you don't want to configure webpack see [build with `create-react-app`(#build-with-create-react-app).

 #### Build with `create-react-app`
-In this case we want to use versions of `react-plotly.js` and `plotly.js` that are already built.
-This lets us skip building these projects with `create-react-app` which [requires specific configuration to work](#build-with-webpack).
-To do so follow the instructions for [building with external plotly.js](#with-external-plotlyjs).
+In this case we want to use `react-plotly.js` without building `plotly.js` and use a version of `plotly.js` that is already built.
+Follow the instructions for [building an external plotly.js](#with-external-plotlyjs).

+This lets us skip the [specific build configuration](#build-with-webpack) necessary to build `plotly.js` in webpack environments (`create-react-app` uses webpack under the hood).

 ### With external plotly.js